sfackler/rust-openssl/README.md

 ### Windows

+On Windows, consider building with [mingw-w64](http://mingw-w64.org/).
+Build script will try to find mingw in `PATH` environment variable to provide Cargo with location where openssl libs from mingw-w64 package may be found.
+If you followed guide [Building on Windows](https://github.com/rust-lang/rust#building-on-windows) from rust repo, then you should have [MSYS2](http://msys2.github.io/) with `mingw-w64-openssl` installed as part of `mingw-w64-x86_64-toolchain` (or `mingw-w64-i686-toolchain`) package.

-Install OpenSSL from [here][1].
+Alternatively, install OpenSSL from [here][1].
 Cargo will not be able to find OpenSSL if it's installed to the default location.
 You can either copy the `include/openssl` directory, `libssl32.dll`, and `libeay32.dll` to locations that Cargo can find or pass the location to Cargo via environment variables: